 There's a hedgehog out in the garden during the day.
 I thought they were nocturnal?

 They are – so a hedgehog out during the day is a sign there is almost certainly something wrong.
-If the hog is a healthy looking adult and is busy carrying grass and leaves to a dry space, then leave it alone – its nest has been disturbed and it is building another one.
+If the hog is a healthy looking adult and is busy carrying grass and leaves to a dry space, then leave it alone – its nest building.

 If it is asleep in the sun, staggering or walking in circles, it needs to get to a centre as soon as possible.
 Try and pick it up and put it in a cardboard box or pet carrier lined with newspaper or an old towel.
 If you haven’t got anything to put it in, ask a neighbour for help, or wrap the animal up in an old towel and put it into a shed or garage to save it wandering off while you make arrangements for its transportation to the nearest wildlife hospital.

 I can hear young hedgehogs piping loudly in their nest.
 Are they ok?

 Probably!
 Do not be tempted to handle the babies as the mother is likely to eat them if they are contaminated with human scent.
 Wait and see if the mother returns to the nest in a reasonable time.
 The babies have a penetrating cry but she may be a few gardens away and even hurrying back will still take some time.
 Often people interfere far too quickly because they think an animal has been abandoned, but this is rarely the case, and you should always be absolutely sure before getting involved in any way.
 If, after a few hours, the mother has still not returned, contact your local rescue centre who will tell you what to do next.

 It's very late in the autumn and I have a nest of baby hedgehogs has just been born in my garden.
 Will they survive the winter?